20 Aug How stress damages your organisation

 Creating a low-stress environment is a fundamental strategic priority

 Quite simply, an understanding of stress is too important a competence to be left to the human resources department alone.
-The ability to create a low-stress environment has to be fundamental to anyone with responsibility for achieving strategic objectives within an organisation.
+The ability to create a low-stress environment has to be fundamental to anyone responsible for achieving strategic objectives.
 And this applies from the chairman down to every line manager and supervisor.

 Stressed organisations are unhappy places to work

 In essence, stressed organisations are unhappy places to work.
 This is also important to you, as stressed organisations tend to lose high performing people.
-At the same time they tend to attract people with high levels of stress who habitually demonstrate low performance and ill health.
+At the same time they tend to attract people with high levels of stress.
+And people with high stress levels habitually demonstrate low performance and ill health.

-If you have a look at the typical symptoms of stressed people within a working organisation it is not difficult to see why high performance relates closely to a low stress, happy atmosphere.
+If you have a look at the typical stress symptoms it is not difficult to see why high performance relates closely to a low stress, happy atmosphere.
 Removing stress has to be a priority if you really want your organisation to succeed.

 Stress gives rise to a wide range of unproductive behaviours

-Stress gives rise to a wide range of unproductive behaviours that you see in most organisations.
+Stress gives rise to a wide range of unproductive behaviours.
 These include interpersonal conflicts, absenteeism, unethical behaviour, incompetence, chaotic activity, negativity, dullness, resistance to change to name just a few.
-In fact these symptoms of stress are so prevalent in society generally that we tend to take them for granted.
+In fact these stress symptoms are so prevalent in society generally that we tend to take them for granted.
 We shouldn’t.
 It is this sort of unproductive behaviour that is so damaging to any coherent effort to get things done and to achieve worthwhile organisational goals.
-To name just a few, stressed organisations are inflicted with:

 Quite simply stress in the organisation can have an insidious effect on every significant personal transaction between staff and management and can directly influence efficient operational functioning, high performance and productivity.
 It is for this reason that good management is also good stress management pure and simple.